jasmine-akbari/article-scraper/README.md

 # article-scraper

-Running 'python3 script.py' produces article_1.csv displaying all words found in saved pdf document.
-Orders them in ascending order by term frequency and weight(importance).
+Running 'python3 script.py' in your VS Code terminal produces a CSV document displaying all words found from a provided, locally saved pdf document.
+The keywords are in ascending order of relevance to the article.

+## Table of Contents

 ## Technologies